 What is 400ZR?

-The last year has also seen significant growth in data center construction, a trend that’s set to continue.
+The last few years have seen significant growth in data center construction, a trend that’s set to continue.
 Global Content Network (GCN) companies are driving much of this data center build out—operating and evolving their networks to support cloud services on a massive scale.

 As overall data center capacity scales to meet ever-growing demands for processing and storage, data center architectures are becoming increasingly distributed.
 Performance-critical applications such as business services, Artificial Intelligence (AI) and big data require low latency, high bandwidth East-West architectures to support the vast amount of machine-to-machine Input/Output (I/O) being generated between servers.
 To maintain application performance, the maximum fiber propagation between distributed data center locations must be limited to about 100 km.